Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

-Curry College is proud to offer Merit-based scholarships to transfer students, ranging from $3,000 to $14,000 a year, renewable up to three additional years provided you have continuous enrollment as a full-time, degree seeking student, maintain a minimum 2.0 grade point average and remain in good standing academically and for student conduct.
+Curry College is proud to offer Merit-based scholarships to transfer students, renewable up to three additional years provided you have continuous enrollment as a full-time, degree seeking student, maintain a minimum 2.0 grade point average and remain in good standing academically and for student conduct.
 No additional application or FAFSA is required to be eligible for merit scholarships.
+Resident students may also be eligible for a Residential Award.
 Students who file the FAFSA may qualify for need-based aid in addition to a merit scholarship.
 If you qualify for a merit scholarship, you will be notified at the time of admission.

 As of 2010, Curry College and Massasoit Community College have created the 2+2 Transfer Agreement between Massasoit Community College's Associate Degree in Criminal Justice and Curry College's Bachelor of Arts Degree with a major in Criminal Justice.